Sorry to drop this news on you as another summer weekend beckons.

 The committee does not believe that there is a public-health crisis related to unsafe or ineffective medical devices.

-The experts who came up with the report recommend a new approach at FDA but don't come up with an explicit blueprint.
-Instead, they say the agency should scrap the "substantial equivalence" criterion and replace it with a system that "effectively provides a reasonable assurance of safety and effectiveness."
+Still, the experts behind the report recommend a new path for FDA, but they don't come up with an explicit map for it.
+Instead, they say the agency should drop the "substantial equivalence" criterion and replace it with a system that "effectively provides a reasonable assurance of safety and effectiveness."

 To pull that off completely, a new law would be required.
-So don't expect to see big changes overnight.
+So don't expect to see an overnight transformation.
 The FDA says it's already making changes that don't require legislation.
 And it's taking comments on the IOM report, too.

 The report's conclusions do not deserve serious consideration from the Congress or the Administration.
 It proposes abandoning efforts to address the serious problems with the administration of the current program by replacing it at some unknown date with an untried, unproven and unspecified new legal structure.